Sereno1710/feup-lbaw/er.md

 <td>US48</td>
 <td>Access System Manager Activity Log</td>
 <td>Low</td>
-<td>As an administrator, I want to access a system manager acitivy log, which includes records of all system manager's actions and they time they happened, so that I can investigate any irregularities or issues effectively.
+<td>As an administrator, I want to access a system manager activity log, which includes records of all system manager's actions and they time they happened, so that I can investigate any irregularities or issues effectively.
 </td>
 </tr>
 </table>
+Table 8: User stories for the Administrator

 ### **3. Supplementary Requirements**
 <br>